 How do I get matched with a child(ren) for adoption?

 San Diego County has an Adoption Placement Committee that meets weekly.
 Once a family is approved as a Resource Family, they go into our waiting pool.
 At the Placement Committee meeting, children needing placement are screened and 5-8 families that best meet the needs of the child(ren) are selected.
 A database is used to assist in this process.
 The placement coordinator then sends the selected families' information to the children’s social worker.
 The children's social worker reads them and speaks with the Matching Specialist for each Resource Family.
 The family that best meets the needs of the child is selected.

 What does the Resource Family Approval process Include?

 The Resoure Family Approval process includes, but is not limited to, the completion of specific required paperwork; home environment assessment; interviews (including home visits); fingerprinting for criminal clearance; child abuse clearances; references and assessment of individual and family functioning.
-The home study also focuses on education and training regarding the adoption triad, grief and loss and pertinent adoption issues.
+The family evaluation also focuses on education and training regarding the adoption triad, grief and loss and pertinent adoption issues.
 Applicants will have multiple workers through out the process.

 What is a Telling?

 What is a first meeting?

 The first meeting is an introductory visit with the child.
 This visit usually takes place at the foster home or a location near the foster home that is familiar to the child.
 This visit can often be very exciting, yet filled with anxiety for both the applicant and the child.
 The child’s social worker will have prepared the child and will be present at the first meeting to comfort the child.
 The Resource Family will be prepared for the meeting, as well.

 How long does the transition take?